NVSL/cfiddle/docs/source/index.rst

 ..
-Fiddle documentation master file, created by sphinx-quickstart on Tue Jan 11 00:07:33 2022.
+CFiddle documentation master file, created by sphinx-quickstart on Tue Jan 11 00:07:33 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Fiddle
+CFiddle
 =======================

 .. toctree::